DeGefen/BigData/content/Questions/Questions.md

 - C) hadoop fs -copyFromLocal
 - D) hadoop fs -get
 ?
-- Amswer: C) hadoop fs -copyFromLocal
+- Answer: C) hadoop fs -copyFromLocal
 Explanation: The hadoop fs -copyFromLocal command uploads a local file to the Hadoop Distributed File System.
 See: [[HDFS]]

 Question: What is the main role of DataNodes in HDFS?